atpratt/COMP333_PS1/README.md

 Andrew:
 -Created Git Repo.
--created the Django app by running "startproject.py" and pushed it to github.
+-Created the Django app by running "startproject.py" and pushed it to github.

 Wilson:
 -Entirety of LAMP implementation.